ablexOnGithub/energyharvester/README.md

 * This checks for a working serial port and a functioning bootloader

 ## Connecting RFM95 I/O
+Bridge the remaining jumper pads for the LoRa module, which are __RFM95-RST__, __MISO__, __MOSI__, __SCK__, __DIO1__ and __DIO2__.

+Now you can adjust the supplied test sketch in the ```/src``` folder by adding valid keys for your TTN application into, compile and download it to the harvester.
+In the serial console you will find debug output after restart, giving information on the LoRaWAN communication.

 # Software

 ## Configuration of Arduino IDE
 Avrdude has to be configured to ignore the changed chip ID of the AVR ATMega328PB when uploading a new Arduino sketch.
 This is done by adding a '-F' to the command line options of verbose mode for avrdude in Arduino's __platform.txt__ document.
-There are three lines to edit.
+There are two lines to edit.
+After this activate "verbose" mode for upload in the Arduino IDE preferences.
 ```
 tools.avrdude.upload.params.verbose=-v -F
 tools.avrdude.program.params.verbose=-v -F
 ```
 ### Libraries from Library manager inside Arduino IDE
 The following libraries are needed to use the provided template sketch
-* Low-Power by Rocket Scream Electronics (there are alot others, please take this one)
+* Low-Power by Rocket Scream Electronics (there are alot others with a similar name, please take this one)
 * MCCI LoRaWAN lmic Library (tested with v3.0.99, currently the MCCI lmic version is the newest fork)

 ### Additional libraries